 Do you write new pages from scratch?

 Yes.
-This can include service pages, landing pages, and supporting content built around a clear role within the website.
+That can include service pages, landing pages, and supporting content built around a clear role within the website.
+The goal is to create pages that fit the broader site properly rather than adding disconnected content for the sake of volume.

 Can you improve content that already exists?